Healthcare & Health Insurance in Mexico

 Are healthcare and health insurance expensive in Mexico?

 "Healthcare and health insurance in Mexico can be expensive, depending on the type of coverage and services needed.
 Generally, public healthcare is available at a lower cost than private healthcare, but the quality of care may not be as high.
 Private health insurance can be expensive, but it often provides more comprehensive coverage and access to better quality care.
-Additionally, many employers in Mexico offer health insurance plans to their employees, which can help to reduce the cost of healthcare," remarked one member in Mexico.
+Additionally, many employers in Mexico offer health insurance plans to their employees, which can help to reduce the cost of healthcare," explained one expat living in Mexico.

 "Unfortunately, when I moved abroad I was hit by a taxi.
 I was taken to a public hospital.
 That experience was life changing...
 I had never seen the conditions that I saw there - bathrooms with no soap or tp - group recovery rooms - disorder.
 I immediately realized the importance of have PRIVATE health insurance, and went on a mission to find suitable insurance for my family.
 As we love to travel I found insurance that allows us to be covered ANYWHERE in the WORLD including the US - at a fraction of the price we were paying when living in the US.
 We can choose ANY HOSPITAL OR DOCTOR that we wish.
 The policy is in English, the office is located in Playa Del Carmen with courtesy translation service, and there is an in-claims department, finally they are partnered with an international law firm.
 I felt that was soooo important to myself and my expat friends, that I asked for a job selling this insurance.
-I have been retired for 15 years, but got into this business because it is something that I feel passionate about and know that all my expat friends need," explained one expat living in Playa Del Carmen, Mexico.
+I have been retired for 15 years, but got into this business because it is something that I feel passionate about and know that all my expat friends need," said one digital nomad in Playa Del Carmen.

 What are emergency services like in Mexico?